flowtsohg/mdx-m3-viewer/README.md

 The built-in handlers try to do this in a consistent way.
 There are four types of errors:
 * UnsupportedFileType - sent by the viewer itself, if you try to load some resource with an unknown extension (did you forget to register the handler?).
-* InvalidSource - sent by handlers when they think your source is not valid, such as trying to load a file as Mdx, but it's not really an Mdx file.
+* InvalidSource - sent by handlers when they think your source is not valid, such as trying to load a file as MDX, but it's not really an MDX file.
 * UnsupportedFeature - sent by handlers when the source is valid, but a feature in the format isn't supported, such as DDS textures not supporting encodings that are not DXT1/3/5.
 * HttpError - sent by handlers when a server fetch failed.